sinumol/sinumol/README.md

 - 👋 Hi, I’m @sinumol
-- 👀 I’m interested in ...bioinformtaics
+- 👀 I’m interested in bioinformatics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently doing research in clinical genomcis
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to build bioinformatic models to handle the biological data more efficient way.
-- 📫 How to reach me ...

 <!---
 sinumol/sinumol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.